 Caption Contest: Dirty Projectors

 Girl With the Dragon Tattoo (US version)

-Also, up to this point in time, NO ONE had written a song like "Revolution 9″, which used looped samples of sound to create something haunting, terrifying, and ultimately mind-blowing.
+White Album The most marvelous exploration of sound, ideas, and songwriting in a short amount of time.
+When you have a deadline and allow your creative process to dominate your perfectionist tendencies magic happens.
+It happened on tracks like "Yer Blues", "Happiness is a Warm Gun", "Why Don't We Do It In The Road?", "Julia", and "Mother Nature's Son".
+Also, up to this point in time, NO ONE had written a song like "Revolution 9", which used looped samples of sound to create something haunting, terrifying, and ultimately mind-blowing.
 Other bands like the Doors with "The End" and the Velvet Underground with "European Son" had written really long, experimental, swirling pieces of ambient noise, but no one used loops and samples like the Beatles did.
 Are the Beatles the overlords of ambient techno?
 Yes, yes they are.

 Hissing Fauna, without a doubt.

 October 4, 2011